MaxPleaner/sinatra_sockets/README.md

 **Server push**

-This is a module which can be `included` into any model.
+This is a module which can be `include`d into any model.

 It patches three foundational methods in ActiveRecord: